 "I didn't make an appointment to have my puppy checked by the 72 hour deadline, even though I knew ahead of time when I was getting my puppy.
 Now I can't get an appointment until after 72 hours.
 Is that okay?"

-No, it really isn't.
+No, it isn't.
 We give 72 hours because most puppies leave on a weekend.
 You know your date in advance.
 There is no reason you can't pick up the phone and call your vet to schedule it.
 I say 72 hours on more than one area of the website.
 If you didn't do it prior to pick-up and can't get an appointment afterwards, I won't bend the rules for just you.
+Sundays DO count!

 "Do I absolutely have to have my puppy checked out within 72 hours?"